With a lever big enough I can move the world (Chapter 1)

-When I mention my other half, I mean the half that grew up on New Avalon, acted as a child actress and model up until now, attended university at the average age for students in this universe (16, if you’re curious, same age to enlist, same age of marriage, same age of several things.), studied thermonuclear engineering, and several other things!
-Not the half that grew up in the 20th century of Terra, fought in a war, gotten a PhD in history, and worked for a government.
+When I mention my other half, I mean the half that grew up on New Avalon, acted as a child actress and model up until now, attended university at the average age for students in this universe (sixteen, if you’re curious, same age to enlist, same age of marriage, same age of several things. ), studied thermonuclear engineering, and several other things!
+Not the half that grew up in the twentieth century of Terra, fought in a war, gotten a PhD in history, and worked for a government.
 She had very specific views on how one should dress, even for meeting sharks who’ll try to rip your arms off and eat them.

 Three lawyers, two male, one female rose as I entered the stateroom that Aiko had put them in, and she had thoughtfully seen to their needs, as well as making sure a carafe of coffee was waiting for me.
-Aiko and I, well local me, had had too much experience with Lawyers, me more than her, but in the last 4 years, way too much experience.
+Aiko and I, well local me, had had too much experience with lawyers, me more than her, but in the last four years, way too much experience.